WallStreetMojo

 Important Points to Note when calculating simple interest:

-• The time period must be in years.
-In case the same is in a month, it should be converted into years as a fraction.
+• The period must be in years.
+If the same is in a month, it should be converted into years as a fraction.

-• The interest rate must be expressed on an annual basis, but if the time period is less than a year, then it must be adjusted for one year.
+• The interest rate must be expressed annually, but if the period is less than a year, it must be adjusted for one year.
 For instance, if the interest rate is 12% per annum, but the problem pertains to the monthly interest rate, then it will be 1% (12%/12).

 Example #3

-Ram took a car loan of $500000 from HDBC Bank, where interest is payable at 10% for a period of 24 months.
-The loan is to be repaid by making monthly equal payments of $23072.46 (calculated using PMT function in Excel)
+Ram took a car loan of $500000 from HDBC Bank, where interest is payable at 10% for 24 months.
+The loan is to be repaid by making equal monthly payments of $23072.46 (calculated using the PMT function in Excel)

 The Schedule of payments calculated using SI formula in excel is as follows: